vtsynergy/MetaMorph/metamorph-generators/opencl/docs/tutorials/ExistingApplication.md

 MetaCL is designed to encapsulate the vast majority of OpenCL's host-side boilerplate within logical explicit wrapper functions, and semi-automatic triggering of initialization and deconstruction work.
 As such, it is often worthwhile to port an existing application from "pure" OpenCL to MetaCL+MetaMorph to reduce developer workload and streamline application logic.

 This tutorial will walk through a typical set of changes necessary for converting an existing pure OpenCL application to use a MetaCL-generated interface and a minimal set of MetaMorph OpenCL support features.
-It presumes MetaCL and MetaMorph have been installed according to [the installation tutorial](./InstallingMetaCL.md) and a single MetaCL-generated interface `my_metacl_module.c/h` via the `unified-output-file="my_metacl_module"` option detailed in [the MetaCL usage tutorial](./GenerateMetaCLInterface.md).
+It presumes MetaCL and MetaMorph have been installed according to [the installation tutorial](./InstallingMetaCL.md) and a single MetaCL-generated interface `myModule.c/h` via the `unified-output-file="myModule"` option detailed in [the MetaCL usage tutorial](./GenerateMetaCLInterface.md).

 Integrating a MetaCL-ized interface into an existing application typically requires changes to both the build system (few), as well as application code.
 This tutorial presumes the build system is based on a simple monolithic Makefile.